oracle/rwloadsim/doc/OVERVIEW.md

   printline "No employees in department", deptno;
 end if;
 ```
-If you execute rwloadsim with this file as argument, you will get
+If the file were named scott.rwl, you could execute rwloadsim with this file as argument,
+and you will get
 ```
-$ rwloadsim emp.rwl
+$ rwloadsim scott.rwl

 RWP*Load Simulator Release 2.0.1.30 Beta on Mon Aug 13 02:13:03 2018